groverkaran/django-comments-tree/docs/migrating.rst

        DEFAULT_FROM_EMAIL = "Helpdesk <helpdesk@yourdomain>"

-Edit the urls module of the project and mount django_comments_xtd's URLs in the path in which you had django_comments' URLs, django_comments_xtd's URLs includes django_comments':
+Edit the urls module of the project and mount django_comments_tree's URLs in the path in which you had django_comments' URLs, django_comments_tree's URLs includes django_comments':

    .. code-block:: python